 (b) A nomination for designation of a historic or specimen tree shall be brought on for consideration by the planning commission.
 Where the nomination is not made by the owner of the property where the tree is located, the owner shall be notified in writing at least fifteen (15) days in advance of the time, date and place that the planning commission will consider the designation.
-The notice shall advise the owner that the designation of the tree as a historic or specimen tree will make it unlawful to remove, damage or destroy the tree absent the granting of a woodland use permit by the city.
+The notice shall advise the owner that the designation of the tree as a historic or specimen tree will make it unlawful to remove, damage or destroy the tree absent the granting of a woodlands use permit by the city.
 The notice shall further advise the owner that if he objects to the tree designation the planning commission shall refuse to so designate the tree.

-- (c) Absent objection by the owner, the planning commission may designate a tree as an historic tree upon a finding that because of one (1) or more of the following unique characteristics the tree should be preserved as a historic tree: - (1) The tree is associated with a notable person or historic figure; - (2) The tree is associated with the history or development of the nation, the state or the city; - (3) The tree is associated with an eminent educator or education institution; - (4) The tree is associated with art, literature, law, music, science or cultural life; - (5) The tree is associated with early forestry or conservation; - (6) The tree is associated with American Indian history, legend or lore. - (d) Absent objection by the owner, the planning commission may designate a tree as a specimen tree upon a finding that because of one (1) or more of the following unique characteristics the tree should be preserved as a specimen tree: - (1) The tree is the predominant tree within a distinct scenic or aesthetically-valued setting; - (2) The tree is of unusual age or size.
-Examples include those trees listed on the American Association Social Register of Big Trees, or by the Michigan Botanical Club as a Michigan Big Tree, or by nature of meeting the minimum size standards for the species as shown in the "Specimen Trees Minimum Caliper Size" chart, above; - (3) The tree has gained prominence due to unusual form or botanical characteristics. - (e) Any tree designated by the planning commission as an historical or specimen tree shall be so depicted on an historic and specimen tree map to be maintained by the community development department. - (f) The removal of any designated specimen or historic tree will require prior approval by the planning commission.
-Replacement of the removed tree on an inch for inch basis may be required as part of the approval.
+(c) Absent objection by the owner, the planning commission may designate a tree as a historic tree upon a finding that because of one (1) or more of the following unique characteristics the tree should be preserved as a historic tree:

+(1) The tree is associated with a notable person or historic figure;

+(2) The tree is associated with the history or development of the nation, the state or the city;

+- (3) The tree is associated with an eminent educator or education institution; - (4) The tree is associated with art, literature, law, music, science or cultural life;

+Comment [SP1]: This needs to be ...

+- (5) The tree is associated with early forestry or conservation; - (6) The tree is associated with American Indian history, legend or lore.

+(d) Absent objection by the owner, the planning commission may designate a tree as a specimen tree upon a finding that because of one (1) or more of the following unique characteristics the tree should be preserved as a specimen tree:

+(1) The tree is the predominant tree within a distinct scenic or aesthetically-valued setting;

+(2) The tree is of unusual age or size (at least thirty-six-inch d.b.h.).
+Examples include those trees listed on the American Association Social Register of Big Trees, or by the Michigan Botanical Club as a Michigan Big Tree;

+(3) The tree has gained prominence due to unusual form or botanical characteristics.

+(e) Any tree designated by the planning commission as a historical or specimen tree shall be so depicted on the woodlands map.
+(Ord.
+No. 86-125.02, § 4.03, 12-15-86)

 Sec.
-37-7. - Property inspection.
+37-7.
+Property inspection.

 The city, its officials, agents and employees may make reasonable entry upon any lands or waters within the city for the purpose of enforcement of this chapter or the conduct of any investigation, survey or study contemplated by this chapter.
+(Ord.
+No. 86-125.02, § 5.01, 12-15-86)